Enjoy spending your evenings crafting beautiful fabric creations? Well, why not use your sewing skills to make some extra cash?

 Selling your own patterns independently

 Where once sewing enthusiasts had to purchase pre-packaged patterns at the fabric shop or through a magazine subscription, the internet has opened up a whole new world of possibilities.
 These days, you can work independently and sell your patterns online in the form of a downloadable PDF document.

 If you’re serious about your copyright – and you should be – make sure you have a clear disclaimer warning people against resale of the pattern, as well as selling any garments made from the pattern.

 Check out Sew Over It for an example of how you can run your own pattern-making business.

 Alternatively, you could work as a pattern-maker for a clothing label or fashion house and learn more about the trade as you go.

-So, you don’t really have a fascination with fashion – that’s fine too.
-You can still make some extra cash by sewing in other ways.
+If you don’t really have a fascination with fashion, you can still make some extra cash by sewing in other ways.
 For instance, by making cute and cuddly soft toys for kids.

 In fact, with the renewed passion for all things bespoke and hand-made, there has never been a better time to create unique and homely custom toys.

 - Start off by gifting your creations to family and friends to introduce your craft.

 - In the meantime, set up a website, an Etsy shop and a Facebook page from where you can advertise and sell your products.